courselabs/dotnetaz/labs/storage/README.md

 - [/labs/storage/specs/v2/pvc.yaml](./specs/v2/pvc.yaml) - models the PersistentVolumeClaim (PVC)

-This is new terminology but its all part of how Kubernetes models storage. _EmptyDir_ is a piece of storage which has the lifecycle of the Pod, so if the Pod needs to restart the container then the data survives. _PersistentVolumeClaim_ is a request for the cluster to provide some storage - we don't specify any type of storage here, just the amount we need.
+This is new terminology but its all part of how Kubernetes models storage. _EmptyDir_ is a piece of storage which has the lifecycle of the Pod, so if the Pod needs to restart the container then the data survives. _PersistentVolumeClaim_ is a request for the cluster to provide some storage the Pod can attach to - we don't specify any type of storage here, just the amount we need.

 📋 Deploy the new version of the app on Docker Desktop.
 Let the Pod run for a while, then delete it.
 Check the database and cache files in the replacement Pod.
 Has the data been carried over from the previous Pod?